cchauve/AGO-pipeline/README.md

 # AGO, a Pipeline for Ancestral Syntenies and Gene Orders Reconstruction

-AGO is a tool aimed at creating pipelines of existing bioinformatics tools for reconstructing ancestral gene orders from extant gene orders and homologous gene families, in a phylogenetic context described by a rooted species tree.
+AGO is a tool aimed at creating pipelines of existing bioinformatics tools for reconstructing ancestral syntenies and gene orders from extant gene orders and homologous gene families, in a phylogenetic context described by a rooted species tree.